seng637-Winter/seng637-a1-cherj314/seng637-a1-team_number.md

 [6 Difficulties encountered, challenges overcome, and lessons learned    1](#_Toc439194682)

 It was difficult to coordinate the complex sequence of tasks among a large group, but through effective communication, we were able to come together and work as a team to complete the assignment.
 We learned a lot about the software testing process and will make improvements to future bug reports and testing plans that we create.
-One large learning was that screenshots of bugs could be very helpful when revisiting bug reports after some time.
+One large lesson learned was that screenshots of bugs could be very helpful when revisiting bug reports after some time.

-The lab was a great exercise from which we learned a lot.
+The lab was a great exercise, from which we learned a lot.
 The lab document itself was perhaps a bit too long and was difficult to read at first.
 We think that shortening the document and summarising some of the information within could make it more digestible in a short period of time.